Leo-d-D/2023_Underwater_Soft_Robotics/README.md

 flexibility.

 # Prototype of a leg with nitinol and silicones
-A prototype of the robot leg was build using nitinol and silicones.
+A prototype of the robot leg was built using nitinol and silicones. (add more description about the test setting)
 # Test results and conclusion
 The results demonstrate the feasibility of an underwater soft robot.
 While an